BodbDearg/PsyDoom/docs/Lua Scripting.md

-    GetLine(int32 index) -> line_t      # Get a specific line in the sector or 'nil' if the index is out of range ForEachLine(function f)             # Call function 'f' for each line in the sector, passing in a 'line_t' as a parameter ForEachThing(function f)            # Call function 'f' for each thing in the sector, passing in a 'mobj_t' as a parameter
+    GetLine(int32 index) -> line_t      # Get a specific line in the sector or 'nil' if the index is out of range ForEachLine(function f)             # Call function 'f' for each line in the sector, passing in a 'line_t' as a parameter ForEachMobj(function f)             # Call function 'f' for each thing in the sector, passing in a 'mobj_t' as a parameter

     # Iterates through all the 2 sided lines in the sector, calling the function 'f' with a single parameter of type 'sector_t'.
     # The parameter contains the sector on the opposite side of the line to the current sector.